-Operations management, supply chain management, new product development, project management, sustainability, entrepreneurship, business analytics
+Operations management, supply chain management, new product development, entrepreneurship

 TEACHING EXPERIENCE

-This case-based MBA course covers topics related to product, service, and business model innovation, such as idea generation and validation, design thinking, the stage-gate process, agile development, product complexity and testing, product portfolio management, change management, and digital platforms.
+In this MBA course, I covered product, service, and business innovation, specifically, idea generation and validation, design thinking, stage-gate process, agile development, product complexity and testing, product portfolio management, change management, and digital platforms.
 I achieved 4.60/5.00 in teaching evaluations.

-In this challenge-based course, students played a management simulation game called MarkStrat by StratX.
-This game is used in MBA and executive education programs of most business schools, including Stanford, Wharton, and INSEAD.
-In the game, students competed to increase their firms’ market shares by determining their pricing strategy, new market entry strategy, market segmentation, and distribution channel strategy.
-I supplemented the game with lectures to help students reflect on the game results and covered Harvard Business Review (HBR) articles.
+In this experiential learning course, students played a management simulation game called MarkStrat by StratX.
+In this game, students competed to increase their firms’ market shares by determining their pricing strategy, new market entry strategy, market segmentation, and distribution channel strategy.
+I supplemented the game with lectures to help students reflect on the game results and covered Harvard Business Review articles.
+This course is offered as an MBA course or executive education in most business schools, including Stanford, Wharton, and INSEAD.
 I achieved an evaluation score of 4.00/5.00.

 [4] Technology Entrepreneurship* 2021

-As the coordinator, I led a team of three instructors while teaching 265 students.
-In this challenge-based course, each student team developed a technological solution to a recent and relevant societal problem in health, smart mobility, or sustainable energy.
+I coordinated this experiential learning course, led three instructors, and taught 265 students.
+Each student team developed a technological solution to a recent and relevant societal problem in health, smart mobility, or sustainable energy.
 To do that, students conducted technical feasibility analysis, market/situation analysis, and customer journey analysis and prepared a business pitch and a business plan using HBR articles.

 [5] Internet of Things* 2021

-I co-designed and co-taught this challenge-based course where students learned and applied techniques to launch a new product (or service).
-Specifically, each student team generated a business idea, applied iterative validation with market testing, prepared a business plan, and designed a crowdfunding campaign.
-Leveraging my research expertise in contests, I organized a contest where student teams competed with their crowdfunding campaigns.
+I co-designed this experiential learning course in which each student team generated a business idea, applied iterative validation through market testing, and prepared a business plan.
+Leveraging my research expertise in contests and crowdfunding, I organized a contest where student teams competed with their crowdfunding campaigns.
 I invited managers from an incubator company to serve as judges.
-The winning team received a seed fund from the company and was featured in the TU/e newspaper.
+The winning team received seed funding from the incubator and was featured in a local newspaper.

 [6] Introduction to Finance for Industrial Engineers 2020

-In this lecture-based course, I covered basic finance concepts such as the time value of money, present worth analysis, and the rate of return analysis.
-I started teaching this course on campus but switched to online teaching overnight after the pandemic.
-I achieved 4.77/5.00 in teaching evaluations despite the large classroom size of 180 students.
+In this lecture-based course, I covered basic finance concepts, including the time value of money, present worth analysis, and rate of return analysis.
+I started teaching this course on campus, but had to switch to online teaching after the pandemic.
+I achieved 4.77/5.00 in student evaluations despite the pandemic and a large classroom of 180 students.

 [7] Introduction to Business Economics 2014